NPV Profile Meaning

 The following graph is the NPV profile of project A and Project B

 As discussed above, somewhere around 15% is the crossover rate.
 This is depicted in the graph where the two lines of Project A and Project B meet.

-For Project B, 18.92% is the rate which makes the NPV of the project as zero.
+For Project B, 18.92% is the rate that makes the NPV of the project zero.
 This rate is known as the internal rate of return.
-As in the graph, this is where the line crosses the X axis
+As in the graph, this is where the line crosses the X-axis

 Looking at the different NPV (Net Present Value) profile values it is conveyed that Project A performs better at 18.92% and 20%.
 On the other hand Project, Y performs better at 5%, 10% as well as 15%.
 As the discount rate increases the NPV declines.
 This is also true in the real world when the discount rate increases the business has to put more money into the project this increases the cost of the project.
 The steeper the curve the more the project is sensitive to interest rates

 Consider a scenario where there are two projects which are mutually exclusive.
 In this case, the discount rate becomes the deciding factor, In our above example when the rates are lower project B performs better.
 Lower rates are to the left of the crossover rate.

 On the other hand, project A performs better at higher rates.
 That is on the right side of the cross over-rate

 NPV(Net Present Value) profiles are used by the companies for capital budgeting.
 Capital budgeting is the process that the business uses to decide which investments are profitable.
 The motive of these businesses is to make profits for their investors, creditors, and others.
 This is only possible when the investment decisions they make results in increasing the equity.
 Other tools used are IRR, profitability index, payback period, discounted payback period and accounting rate of return.